alpertuna/react-metismenu/README.md

 **Note:** Containers' default state is hidden and there is no assigned class to tell.

-#### Using Own Your Class Names
+#### Using Your Own Class Names
-You can tell metismenu to add your own class names by sending your class names as props.
+You can tell metismenu to add your own class names by sending them as props.

 Property names are, according to figure above;
 - main wrapper - `className`